-Insurance companies will offer coverage for breast reduction surgery though it is a frequent exclusion in many policies.
-In order to determine if you are eligible for coverage, you need to carefully review your particular insurance policy.
+Insurance companies do provide coverage for breast reduction surgery though it is an exclusion in some policies.
+To determine whether you are eligible for coverage, you will need to carefully review your specific insurance policy.
 In the event that your plan does offer benefits, several criteria must be met in order to be approved for surgery with insurance coverage.
 These requirements will vary significantly among insurance providers and their particular policies.
 A few of these issues include:

 If you have insurance coverage and specific benefits for breast reduction surgery, Dr. Turkeltaub’s staff will try to obtain pre-authorization for coverage of the surgery.
 However, if you are denied coverage for any reason, we do offer significantly discounted package pricing that may allow you to pursue your dreams of having breast reduction surgery.